Skip to content

 For advisors incorporating these strategies into their portfolios, YCharts offers multiple tools to enhance client communication around your decision-making process.

-Start with Quick Extract to import screenshots or an Excel file for a clear view of what a prospect currently holds.
-Transition Analysis helps assess the tax implications of any potential portfolio adjustments.
-And, our award-winning Report Builder allows you to create personalized, compliance-ready proposals to secure new business.
+Start with Quick Extract to import screenshots or Excel files for a clear view of what a prospect currently holds.
+Use Transition Analysis to evaluate the tax impact of proposed changes.
+Then, with Risk Profiles and Talking Points, you can create personalized, compliance-ready proposals that help clients visualize the why, empowering you to win new business with confidence.
+Start a Free Trial to incorporate these tools into your workflow.

 Now, let’s dive into the best-performing ETFs of the past decade.
 To create this list, we analyzed the entire ETF universe using the YCharts Fund Screener to find the best-performing ETFs on a 1-, 3-year, 5-year, 10-year (excluding leveraged and inverse ETFs).
 We also observed funds with the lowest max drawdowns during this period, as well.